ahmedcodein/tictactoe/README.md

 The author then combins these basic constracts with the general logic of the game to create a step wise explanation as to how the code should be constructed.

-To some extend, the draft of the game logic converges reasonably with the implemented code.
+**To some extend, the draft of the game logic converges reasonably with the first implemented code.
 The major disruption happens when the author introduces the modal reset message in the later stages of the execution phase (initially the plan is to go with confirm method).
-The introduction of the modal reset message has negatively impacted the quality of the code along the following dimensions:
+The introduction of the modal reset message has negatively impacted the quality of the code along the following dimensions:**

-- Clean Code quality
+- **Clean Code quality**
-- Significant increase in the number of global variables
+- **Significant increase in the number of global variables**
-- Time
+- **Time**

-This is considered as one of the majors lessens-learned from this project.
+**This is considered as one of the majors lessens-learned from this project.**

 ### 2.5.
 Execution